-This page looks at puppy teething and baby teeth (deciduous teeth), the problem of "retained deciduous teeth", and how to give canine dental care to puppies.
+This page looks at puppy baby teeth (deciduous teeth) and puppy teething, the problem of "retained deciduous teeth", and how to give canine dental care to puppies.

 If you are the proud owner of a small puppy, paying attention to and looking after the puppy's teeth is an extremely important part of puppy care.
 Want to know more about puppy baby teeth?
 You have come to the right place!

 Puppies are born without any teeth.
 When they reach about 4 weeks of age, the first puppy baby teeth (sometimes referred to as "milk teeth", or deciduous teeth) start to break through the gumline - a process referred to as "erupting".

 So when do puppies end teething?
 That depends on the individual pup.
 Generally speaking, most puppies are in the continued process of "teething" ("erupting" or replacing the baby teeth) until they are about 7-9 months of age.

 During the teething period, the gums of the puppies are raw and sore, causing the puppies to chew on everything in order to alleviate the pain and irritation.
 It is therefore important to provide them with lots of chew toys and treats for teething to make them more comfortable (and to save your furniture and shoes!).
 There are also useful natural remedies such as herbs and homeopathic remedies that soothe the teething pain.
 Visit our page on Dog Teething Pain Relief for more information.

 Puppies have a total of 28 baby teeth by the time they reach 45 days of age.
 The first puppy baby teeth to erupt are the canine teeth and incisors, followed by the premolars.
 Puppies do not have molars.